-3. Are Basil Supplements Safe for Healthy Individuals with BLM Mutation Associated Genetic Risk?
+3. What about Basil Supplements for Healthy Individuals with RET Mutation associated Genetic Risk?

-BLM mutation causes biochemical pathways Stem Cell Signaling, Post Translation Modification, DNA Repair, Angiogenesis and Growth Factor Signaling to get impacted.
+RET mutation causes biochemical pathways/processes like Stem Cell Signaling and Growth Factor Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Basil should be avoided when the genetic panel identifies mutation of BLM for Breast Cancer.
-Basil impacts pathways Stem Cell Signaling and Post Translation Modification and creates adverse effects with BLM and related conditions.
+Basil should not be taken when the genetic panel identifies mutation of RET for Thyroid Cancer.
+Basil impacts pathways/processes like Stem Cell Signaling and creates adverse conditions with RET.

-4. Are Basil Supplements Safe for Healthy Individuals with CDKN1B Mutation Associated Genetic Risk?
+4. What about Basil Supplements for Healthy Individuals with NRAS Mutation associated Genetic Risk?

-CDKN1B is one of the genes available in panels for cancer risk testing.
-CDKN1B mutation causes biochemical pathways FOXO Signaling, PI3K-AKT-MTOR Signaling, Stem Cell Signaling, Angiogenesis and Growth Factor Signaling to get impacted.
+NRAS is one of the genes available in panels for cancer risk testing.
+NRAS mutation causes biochemical pathways/processes like MAPK Signaling and RAS-RAF Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Basil supplements when the genetic panel identifies mutation in CDKN1B for Neuroendocrine Cancer.
-Basil impacts pathways FOXO Signaling and PI3K-AKT-MTOR Signaling and creates a supportive effect in those with CDKN1B and related conditions.
+Basil supplements may be considered when the genetic panel identifies mutations in NRAS for Acute Lymphoid Leukemia.
+Basil impacts pathways/processes like MAPK Signaling and creates a canceling effect in those individuals with NRAS mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Basil, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Basil are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.